Visualizations reference

 Table

-The table visualization is the default view for a categorical (string) dimension.
-It presents a table view of the data with formatting that aids visualization of measure magnitude.
+The table visualization presents a table view of the data with formatting that helps you to visualize measure magnitude.
+See Flat table for the explore version of this visualization.

 Select the Flat row layout to display a column for each dimension, or use the flat table visualization to create a pivot table.